Size4 inches (10 cm)

 HabitatRocky shores from the low-tide line

-- Purple sea urchin is spiny and ovoid shaped.
+- The purple sea urchin is spiny and ovoid-shaped.
 Its upper surface is domed and the underside is flattened.

 - The mouth has a complex structure made up of five calcium carbonate plates.
 It is referred to as “Aristotle’s lantern” because he was the first to describe it.

-- Purple sea urchin eats brown and red algae, kelp, and decaying plant and animal matter.
-It is able to grasp food using its spines and tube feet.
+- Purple sea urchins eat brown and red algae, kelp, and decaying plant and animal matter.
+They grasp food using their spines and tube feet.

-- Purple sea urchin occurs along the coast of the Eastern Pacific from British Columbia to Baja California.
+- Occurs along the coast of the Eastern Pacific from British Columbia to Baja California.